Audria Lindsay - Obituary

-COWPENS, SC- Audria Dean Morgan Lindsay, 84, passed peacefully into Heaven, September 25, 2020, from White Oak Estates in Spartanburg, SC.
+Audria Dean Morgan Lindsay, 84, passed peacefully into Heaven, September 25, 2020, from White Oak Estates in Spartanburg, S.C.

 She was the daughter of the late Rev. B.C.
 Morgan and Mary Kate Dismukes Morgan and the widow of Sgt.
 Dean Lindsay.
 She is also pre-deceased by two sisters, Frances Mullinax, Dianne Hall and a brother, Tommy Vineyard.